 - Symmetrel (amantadine), an antiviral medication that may alter dopamine levels

 - Provigil or Alertec (modafinil), an agent that promotes wakefulness

 Other MS symptoms may contribute to fatigue, especially depression and sleep disruption.
-Therefore, a doctor may prescribe medication to treat specific symptoms.
+As a result, a doctor may prescribe medication to treat specific symptoms.
 Examples include:

-- botulin toxin (Botox) for bladder problems and muscle spasticity
+- botulin toxin (Botox) for bladder and muscular problems

-- clonazepam (Klonopin) for tremors and muscle spasticity
+- clonazepam (Klonopin) for tremors and muscle issues

-- tizanidine (Zanaflex), dantrolene sodium (Dantrium), or baclofen (Gablofen) for muscle spasticity
+- tizanidine (Zanaflex), dantrolene sodium (Dantrium), or baclofen (Gablofen) for muscle issues

 - oxybutynin (Ditropan), darifenacin (Enablex), or prazosin (Minipress) for bladder problems